iter_utils

 chunks(iter[, size]) → Array of Array of T

-Creates a list of contiguous non-overlapping chunks of iter
+Creates a list of contiguous non-overlapping chunks of iter, each of

 length size